thepaperpilot/thepaperpilot.github.io/site/garden/fedi-v2/index.md

 [Nostr](https://nostr.com/) fixes the pick a server problem with a properly decentralized identity, however it's done so by associating itself with crypto and the alt right, and fixing that culture problem is more effort than it's worth.
 It'll be difficult to gain broad adoption as anyone using the platform will have to take care to explain how they're using nostr but aren't alt right.

-[ATProto](https://atproto.com/) by bluesky offers a version of federation built for a handful of large instances, but allowing smaller servers to be spun up that can implement custom sorting algorithms, views, etc. This fixes a couple of the problems where you're unable to change certain things dictated by the servers, but doesn't quite go far enough - and of particular note, you still have to associate your identity with a specific server.
+[ATProto](https://atproto.com/) by bluesky offers a version of federation built for a handful of large instances, but allowing smaller servers to be spun up that can implement custom sorting algorithms, views, etc. Your identity can be tied to a domain you own, if you have one.
+This fixes a couple of the problems where you're unable to change certain things dictated by the servers, but doesn't quite go far enough.
+Their PDS system is very similar to what we're going for, but it's still tied to signing up at (and then relying upon) specific servers.

+[NextGraph](https://docs.nextgraph.org/en/introduction/) looks very similar to what we're trying to build.
+My only note is really that it gives a bit of a crypto vibe through decisions like calling identities "wallets" that I think may make it fall into the same problems nostr has, but conceptually its _really_ similar to everything discussed here, which is great!
+It should be incredibly easy to interoperate, at the very least.

 <span id="66527b3e-58af-41c4-8345-5c0951e42f54"><h2>Identity</h2></span>